World Cup Favourites - Who Are The Favourites To Win The World Cup?

 In terms of talent, France are similar to Belgium in that they have bucketloads of it.
 What they do have over their European neighbours is more experience in big competitions, they got to the final of the European Championships in 2016.
 However, they ultimately failed to get the job done against a weak Portugal side.

 Obviously, the whole team is two years older and many of their most talented have become sublime players .
-Hugo Lloris, Raphael Varane, Samuel Umtiti, N’golo Kante, Blaise Matuidi, Paul Pogba, Thomas Lemar, Kylian Mbappe, Ousmane Dembele, Alex Lacazette, Antoine Griezmann are to name but a few.
+Hugo Lloris, Raphael Varane, Samuel Umtiti, N’golo Kante, Blaise Matuidi, Paul Pogba, Thomas Lemar, Kylian Mbappe, Ousmane Dembele, and Antoine Griezmann are to name but a few.

 However, the inconsistency of Paul Pogba could be an issue.
 On his day, he is often unstoppable, but he can occasionally look pedestrian and non-existent.
 Some of his performances for Manchester United this year have been truly awful.
 And it is this inconsistency that could cost France as, most of the time, the game goes through him.
 If he isn’t playing well, then they could struggle.